wix-incubator/erb/composer/wnp-bootstrap-composer/README.md

     - value: function whose result will be added to `context` under `key`.
 Function can return a `Promise`.
     - key: string, key upon which `value` will be available on `context`.
     - deps: optional, array of properties that this plugin requires to exist on `context` to initialize itself.
+    - bind: set to `false` if you want for `value` to be invoked, but result to not be bound to `context`.
   - opts: object, passed-over to a `plugin.di.value` function as a second argument.

 ```js